 Watch our video with advice for driving on freshly laid chip seal:

 Long trips are tiring and fatigue can be deadly when you're driving.
-Driver fatigue was a factor in 54 road deaths and nearly 1000 injuries last year.
 Plan to get enough rest beforehand so that you drive fresh.
 You should plan in advance where you’ll take breaks on your trip.

 Some routes are safer than others.
 You need to know that roadside hazards such as trees, ditches, poles and narrow shoulders can increase risk.
 Intersections can be dangerous and so can busy roads without a median barrier.
 Armed with that knowledge you can adjust your driving to the conditions and take extra care on higher risk rural roads.